NK-85/alx-system_engineering-devops/0x00-shell_basics/README.md

 #!/bin/bash
-" describing the root of the folder of this project, what each script is doing"
+" what each script is doing"